-We have always targeted a holistic approach on all of our projects by investing appropriate time to understand the needs of our clients, then develop a plan to address those effectively and finally execute delivery in a cost-efficient manner.
-The general message coming from clients so far is a thank you to the KPMG family.
-We have always been aiming professionalism by following our values.
+We target a holistic approach on all of our projects by investing appropriate time to understand the needs of our clients, then develop a plan to address those effectively and finally execute delivery in a cost-efficient manner.

-KPMG in Cyprus is one of the largest firms and one of the largest employers on the island.
+Adopting to international developments implies new opportunities as well.
+Compliance is a major initiative deployed and KPMG in Cyprus is well-positioned to evaluate, develop solutions and support our clients to adapt to the requirements of today.
+We are one of the largest firms and one of the largest employers on the island.
 We do have an impact on our society and we want that to be positive!
-Our vision is to be the choice for clients, our people and the society in general.

 The impact we’ve made